killy10o10/react-coin-gecko/README.md

 ### Setup

 - open a terminal
-- run ` git clone git@github.com:killy10o10/react-coin-gecko.git`
+- run ` git clone git@github.com:killy10o10/react-country-gecko.git`
-- run ` cd react-coin-gecko`
+- run ` cd react-country-gecko`
 - run `npm install`
 - run `npm run dev` your default browser should load automatically with the app, if it doesn't do next and final step.
 - Enter `http://127.0.0.1:5173/` in your browser

 ### Usage

-- It can be used to book tickets to space.
+- It can be used to get more infomation on any country in the world.

 ## Author